 - Companies that fail to adequately address climate change could face increasing costs of capital

-A growing number of financial institutions require companies to perform well on environmental indicators, and to align their reporting with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD).
+A growing number of financial institutions require companies to perform well on environmental indicators, and to align their reporting with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 Setting transparent and well-defined targets will be a crucial way of demonstrating to investors and other stakeholders that companies have fully understood the sources of climate-related risk from their operations, portfolio, and supply chain, and have a well-considered approach for how to address them.